 Siem Reap is a dusty sweltering sprawling town along the siem reap river, catering as a gateway for thousands every month to the famous ancient Angkor Wat Temple System.
 Its now quiet, low season, stinkin’ hot 36 average, wet season (its late though), and a good time for me to find my feet.
-Most travelers are transient 3 days average stay, and many long stay ex-pats working for private businesses, and non-profit organisations trying to right all the wrong.
+Most travelers are transient 3 days average stay, and many long stay ex-pats living here and working for private businesses, and one if the 800 non-profit organisations trying to right all the wrong.
 I’ve heard it described as the ‘wild west’ for those who’ve attempted to run a business or live here.
-Corruption and little or no rules, confusing bureaucracy, coupled with the slow easy smile easy going happy go lucky manner of the Khmer, and the dusty road and blistering heat foorcing you t you to resign to it ALL.
-I imagine Clint Eastwood stepping into the middle of a dusty road and everyone jumping into shops so he can fight for the right to open a Burger King!
+Corruption and little or no rules, confusing bureaucracy, coupled with the slow easy smile easy going happy go lucky manner of the Khmer, and the dusty road and blistering heat foorcing you to resign to it ALL.
+I could almost imagine Clint Eastwood stepping into the middle of a dusty road and everyone jumping into shops so he can fight for the right to open a Burger King!

 Im protected in the bubble of the Resort, where i live eat and work, venturing out on my scooter for a daily real coffee and western breakfast at cafe ‘Sister Srey’ on the

 Also trending for me, more older generation and male students.
-The 20 somethings are distracted and need to move, and the older seem to be enjoying the slowness.
+The 20 somethings are distracted and need to move, and the older seem to be enjoying the slower mindful practice.

 Angkor Wat is like a dream.
 A step into another world.
 I could see how amazing it must of been in its day.
 The immensity of the place and its surrounding temples is breathtaking.
 The intricacies of some of the work is astonishing.
 Early morning before the asian bombarding rush of tourists and selfie sticks, there was certainly a vibe of quietness and content.
 A balance my mate told me.
 Like a promise of better things possible.